 Creating a tracker account

-You don't need an account to browse the issues in the tracker, but to add a comment or create a new issue, you'll need to create a tracker account and then login.
+You don't need an account to browse and search for issues in the tracker.
+However, to add a comment or create a new issue, you'll need to create a tracker account and then login.

 Searching for an issue